 When given the option, employees largely embrace BYOD, as device familiarity, increased efficiency and general mobility are all positives for most.

 However, from an employer’s point of view, BYOD represents both pros and cons.
 There are clear cost savings: The company themselves do not have to purchase and distribute corporate devices for their end-users.
 There is also a fiscal value on efficiency that is not lost on employers as companies report to savings from $350 - $1,300 per employee, per year when implementing a BYOD strategy.
-That said, the issue comes into play with BYOD around security.
-Malware and physical security of the devices themselves are major issues.
-Data leakage, device theft, and even basic cyber hygiene are problems that arise with BYOD implementations and keep security teams up at night.
+That said, issues comes into play with BYOD around security.
+Data leakage, device theft, and even basic cyber hygiene are problems that arise with BYOD implementations, then throw in other common threats for any corporate environment, such as potential malware attacks and physical security of the devices themselves, it's easy to see how implementing a BYOD plan can keep security teams up at night.

 "Their login password... was password"